Krzyżtopór: Currently

 The castle, without convenient proximity to main roads and rail connections, is visited by relatively few tourists.
 However, as walls, bastions and moat are relatively well-preserved, its magnitude is still very impressive.
 Though it is regarded as a permanent ruin, since around 90 percent of the walls have been preserved, reconstruction has been planned several times.
 Currently, efforts have been underway to roof the entire complex; however, this ambitious project lacks sufficient funding.

 The castle was prominently featured in James Michener's 1981 novel, Poland.
 Several local legends also involve the castle.
 According to one story, the Ossoliński father and son were punished by God for their vanity, in that neither of them was able to enjoy the castle for long.
 Other legends claim that under the ruins there is a hidden treasure of the Ossoliński family, guarded by the ghost of Krzysztof Baldwin Ossoliński.

+On May 22, 2023 a famous South Korean K-pop boy group Enhypen released the music video for the song "Bite me" which was filmed in this castle.